 A chipped tooth can be more than just a painful inconvenience.
-If you find yourself with a visible chipped tooth it can also be very embarrassing.
-The trauma, pain and damage caused by a chip tooth can be overwhelming.
+If you find yourself with a visibly chipped tooth it can also be very embarrassing.
+The trauma, pain and damage caused by a chipped tooth can be overwhelming.
 What should you do if you have chipped a tooth?

 Believe it or not, chipping a tooth is actually a very common dental injury in both adults and children but that doesn’t mean you will know what to do when it happens.
 Whether you have a small or large chip in your tooth it needs immediate attention.

 A small chip may not cause any pain but a jagged edge can be an annoyance.
 And just because there isn’t any pain, does not mean that there isn’t other damage that you cannot see.
 Consult your dentist immediately so he can do a thorough examination, possibly using x-rays, to determine if there is additional damage.